 \end{proof}

-These two theorems give us interesting informations about irreducible $\lambda$-quiddities over infinite sets : \begin{itemize} \item It exists infinite rings such that $\ell_{A} \neq +\infty$. \item It is possible to have a finite number of irreducible $\lambda$-quiddities over an infinite set. \item It is possible to have $R' \subset R$, $\ell_{R} \neq +\infty$ and $\ell_{R'}=+\infty$. \end{itemize}
+These two theorems give interesting information about irreducible $\lambda$-quiddities over infinite sets : \begin{itemize} \item There exists infinite rings such that $\ell_{A} \neq +\infty$. \item It is possible to have a finite number of irreducible $\lambda$-quiddities over an infinite set. \item There exists rings $R' \subset R$, such that $\ell_{R} \neq +\infty$ and $\ell_{R'}=+\infty$. \end{itemize}

-\begin{theorem}[\cite{M4} Theorem 2.8] Let $I$ a set containing at least two elements and $(A_{i})$ a family of commutative and unitary rings.
+\begin{theorem}[\cite{M4}, Théorème 2.8] Let $I$ be a set containing at least two elements and $(A_{i})_{i \in I}$ a family of commutative and unitary rings.
 We suppose that at least two different $A_{i}$ have zero characteristic.
 Let $n \geq 3$.
-It exists an irreductible $\lambda$-quiddity of size $n$ over $\prod_{i \in I} A_{i}$.
+There exists an irreductible $\lambda$-quiddity of size $n$ over $\prod_{i \in I} A_{i}$.

 \end{theorem}